Stilton Group of Churches is committed to safeguarding all those who attend the worship and other activities that we offer.

 Stilton Group of Churches follows recommended safeguarding practice in recruiting, training and supporting our ordained and lay ministers, our employees and our volunteers.

-We follow the House of Bishops' Policy, 'Protecting All God's Children' (2010) and the Diocese of Ely Safeguarding Policy (2017) on which our policy is based.
+We follow the House of Bishops' Policy, 'Promoting a Safer Church' and the House of Bishop's Practice Guidance Parish Safeguarding Handbook on which our Safeguarding policy is based.
+The Safer Environments and Activities Guidance can be found here.

 The Stilton Groups Safeguarding Policy for children and vulnerable adults is available here.